Package Leaflet: Information for the User

 It is supplied in liquid form in a special container.

-In liquid state, it is blue.
+In liquid form, it is blue in color.

 The mobile cryogenic tanks are made of an outer and inner stainless steel enclosure.
 The valves are made of brass, stainless steel, and bronze and are specially designed for low temperatures.